raspberrypilearning/scratch-led-game/en/step_1.md

 ## Introduction

-In this project, you'll take your first step in using the Raspberry Pi's GPIO pins to make machines!
-You'll be connecting wires and lights to your Pi to create simple electrical circuits, then linking it up to a computer game so that you can find the hidden hedgehog!
+In this project, you'll take your first steps in using the Raspberry Pi's GPIO pins to make machines!
+You'll connect wires and lights to your Raspberry Pi to create simple electrical circuits, and then you'll link it up to a computer game so that you can find the hidden hedgehog!